Vallerem/fw-news/README.md

 ## **Front end**

-Built with and amazing JavaScript called [React](https://reactjs.org/).
+Built with and amazing JavaScript library called [React](https://reactjs.org/).
 React let's you handle fairly easily the state and behaviour of the UI in your application on any environment.

 In this case I've used create-react-app.
 A template provided by Facebook that comes with a nice configuration of babel, webpack, jest, eslint end so on.
 On the other hand, _React router_ handles the routing logic of the app, a pretty useful library I would say.